Three UN observers and a translator wounded in south Lebanon, peacekeeping mission says

-Two security sources had earlier told Reuters the observers were wounded in an Israeli strike.
+Two security sources had earlier told Reuters the observers were wounded in an Israeli strike outside the border town of Rmeish.

 The Israeli military denied involvement in the incident.
 "Contrary to the reports, the IDF did not strike a UNIFIL vehicle in the area of Rmeish this morning," the military said in a statement.